Caliope-SpeechProcessingLab/SpeechTester/README.md

    #### f.
 Create the folder structure for results files (confusion matrices)
-   These will be created in the folder Resultados, but you will need to create the same folder structure that you made for the audios, adding another folder named “Por_simulacion”.
+   These will be created in the folder Resultados, but you will need to create the same folder structure that you made for the audios, adding another folder named ```Por_simulacion```.
 For the example above:

-        audios/experiment_name
+        **audios/experiment_name**

         this should be the folder name:

-        Resultados/experiment_name/Por_simulacion
+        **Resultados/experiment_name/Por_simulacion**

    ## 4. Run one simulation

-   Execute speechTester.sh through a terminal:
+   1. Run speechTester.sh through a terminal:

           bash speechTester.sh

+   2. If the above steps don´t show any error, you can proceed to execute all your simulations
+   3. Go to file ```Resultados/experiment_name/Por_simulacion/simulation_name/simulation_name.htk```, and review your results with the confusion matrix help.
+In case the results don´t make sense, review all previous steps.